There are no items in your bag at this time.

 - Only use toners, boosters, serums, and moisturizers that are loaded with antioxidants, skin-replenishing ingredients, and skin-restoring ingredients.
 These give your skin what it desperately needs to appear young, healthy, radiant, soft, and smooth.

 Our RESIST Skincare products for normal to oily skin or our SKIN BALANCING products for normal to combination skin are a perfect way to get started taking the best care of your dehydrated skin.
-And if you’re also dealing with flaky, rough patches, a few drops of our RESIST Moisture Renewal Oil Booster can have skin looking like new, overnight!
+And if you’re also dealing with flaky, rough patches, a few drops of our Moisture Renewal Oil Booster can have skin looking like new, overnight!

 Reassessing Your Skin Type